About Us

 Ann Fienup-RiordanANN FIENUP-RIORDAN is a cultural anthropologist who has lived and worked in Alaska since 1973.
 Her books include The Nelson Island Eskimo (1983), Eskimo Essays (1990), Boundaries and Passages (1994), The Living Tradition of Yup'ik Masks (1996), and Wise Words of the Yup'ik People: We Talk to You because We Love You (2005).
 In 2000, she received the Alaska Federation of Natives President's Award for her work with Alaska Natives, and in 2001 the Governor's Award for Distinguished Humanist Educator.

 Between 1994 and 1996 she worked with the Anchorage Museum and the Coastal Yukon Mayors Association curating the Yup'ik mask exhibit Agayuliyararput/Our Way of Making Prayer.
 From 1997 through 1999 she worked with Yup'ik elders exploring museum collections in an NSF-sponsored project entitled Elders in Museums: Fieldwork Turned on Its Head.
-At present she works with the Calista Elders Council helping to document Yup'ik traditional knowledge.
+At present she works with the Calista Education and Culture helping to document Yup'ik traditional knowledge.

 Education